Michigan’s No-Fault Law: Auto Accident Attorney Tips

 Conditions for compensation

 Effective immediately, Michigan requires car accident victims to satisfy a new definition of a “serious impairment of body function” to have the ability to sue for pain and suffering compensation.
-Quickly summarized, an acceptable impairment must be observable by another person separate to the injured person and significantly affect the victim’s abilities in day-to-day situations.
+An acceptable impairment must be observable by another person separate from the injured person and significantly affect the victim’s abilities in day-to-day situations.
 Consult with your auto accident lawyer to find out if you qualify.

 The current No-Fault law allows car accident victims, who have been denied or cut-off from benefits and have decided to sue for former unpaid and overdue benefits within one year from the initial accident.

-Now, victims will be able to claim and collect benefits until the insurer formally denies or approves the claim.
-This process is already applicable and can be simplified with the help of a car accident attorney.
+Now, victims can claim and collect benefits until the insurer formally denies or approves the claim.
+This process is already applicable and can be simplified with the help of an experienced car accident attorney.